 BrowZine CU-AMC only.
-App that can help you stay current with academic journals.
-After downloading the free BrowZine app select our institution: University of Colorado Health Sciences Library and enter your usual library login credentials.
+Web-based platform now available for desktop and laptop computers.
+To use the iOS app, download the BrowZine app and select our institution: University of Colorado Health Sciences Library and enter your Passport ID.
 Authentication FAQs.

 The library only subscribes to the iOS version of this resource at this time.
 Reviews